MIDIfactory/Bioinformatics2023/README.md

 How to download:
 1. Open the Terminal

-2. Enter this command (lesson 13 april)
+2. Enter this command (lesson 2-4 may)

 `
 curl -OL  https://raw.githubusercontent.com/MIDIfactory/Bioinformatics2023/main/Genome_analysis.zip